Skip to main content

 • grinding

-• “It feels like the only time I get any fun out of this game is when it is too easy and it starts getting easy about halfway through a game, so the entire first half is just god-awful grindy nonsense where combat doesn't make any sense and engaging in it isn't even prudent because dislodging one militia unit from a minor faction from a hex can take a stupid amount of resources if you don't have an overwhelming advantage in technology.”
+• “It feels like the only time I get any fun out of this game is when it is too easy and it starts getting easy about halfway through a game, so the entire first half is just god-awful grindy where combat doesn't only make any sense but engaging in it isn't even prudent because dislodging one militia unit from a minor faction from a hex can take such a stupid amount of resources without an overwhelming technological advantage.”

 • optimization